Halloween Costume Money Saving Tips That Won’t Break The Bank

 Take advantage of apps like Offer Up and eBay.
 If you still have last year’s costume hanging around, place it online to sell for profit.

 The money that you get from the sale can be used toward purchasing a new costume this year.
-Also, consider Facebook’s Marketplace feature that allows you to sell items online to people local to your area.
+Also, another great place to consider is Facebook’s Marketplace feature that allows you to sell items online to people local to your area.

 Keep in mind you can also purchase a costume from these same places while you’re selling yours.
 Just as you are listing items for sale, do a quick search to see if there is a costume of interest listed for sale by another seller.
-You just may come across a good deal.
+You just may come across a good deal on the best Halloween costume ever.

 Go Fund Me Costume Fundraiser